 W3 Total Cache is a great plugin I have used on a ton of websites to make them faster, and did I mention that it’s Free?
 Oh, well is is!
 How great is that?
 This guide will help you get the most of the plugin (Because the options and settings can be overwhelming tbh)

 Why should you use a WordPress Cache Plugin?

 Well, if you use WordPress, every time a web page is loaded, your website spends some time processing the page which takes some time to load.
 However, if you use a cache plugin your website preload and caches a lot of the website and also stores a copy of the static resources of the website on the user’s browser

-I use it on this blog, with the settings below, along with an amazing host like SiteGround which is the highest rated host for WordPress and as you can see from the image below my site load speed is insane!
+I use it on this blog, with the settings below, along with an amazing host like SiteGround which is the highest rated host for WordPress, the site speed I got using W3 Total cache is insane!
+(Especially once it’s configured correctly!)

 I hate slow sites (like most people) and also Google like’s fast sites so I’m always trying ways to make my site load faster.
 In fact, the article you are reading, loads in less than 1s :O!

 If you click on the “Install” tab you will see that many of the options are Preset.
-However, not all, and I’ll also help you set up Cloudflare (free) and MaxCDN (90$/year with my 25% off coupon or try out the free 30-day trial)
+However, not all, and I’ll also help you set up Cloudflare (free).

 I use this combination on all of my sites to make them faster.
 This guide will help you optimize your WordPress site and fix a lot of problems found by Pingdom or Google PageSpeed Insights: Caching, minify, gzip, bad requests, cache validator, add expires headers and much more.

 Of course, if you want a load time like this, you need to have a well-structured WordPress theme and fast servers as well.